 The three purposes on “super sonic signal” master control dial are “Work,” “Fight,” and “Stop.”
 This does cut down on having to give your minions explicit and complex instructions.
 And the water cyborgs do show initiative in finding work — from interfering in experimental weapons testing, to kidnapping scientists, to scaring scuba diving ladies into dropping evidence, and even scheduling time at the spear gun range.
 Anyway, if I were Ken, I might’ve agreed to hear the megalomaniac out once he starts a promising rant with, “Their minds, if you can call them that, are response mechanisms only.
 They have no free will of their own!”

 But instead Ken and Jenny spend their afternoon watching Dr. Heim, originator of “The Theory of Processed Man” and Dr. Mueller performs some quick surgical procedures.
+And we spend a lot of time watching them watch.
 If the first half of Terror Beneath The Sea involves a lot of Ken and Jenny swimming in scuba gear, the second half involves a lot of Ken and Jenny watching in fascinated horror as humans are transformed into water cyborgs.
 It’s like a reverse version of The Creature Walks Among Us, instead of human skin being revealed beneath the scales, human skin is transformed into the silvery scales of a Toei studios gill-man.
 Since we all spend a goodly amount of time watching, I attempted to deduce Dr. Heim’s incredible “Processed Man Formula.”
 It is, apparently: Daiya dairy-free mozzarella shreds; chocolate sauce; lotion (probably hypoallergenic and unscented); bits of plastic wrap; and thinly sliced cheddar for the scales.
 Toast till claws erupt and then powdercoat for a nice silver sheen.
 (Please don’t abuse this knowledge)

 “Now do you see, Mr. Abe?
 What you see here is a Water Cyborg!”
 Dr. Moore declares.
 Just to demonstrate what a jerk he is, Dr. Moore sets two fish people to “Fight” and they fight like the administrative assistants they likely were before being abducted and subjected to experimental surgery.
 There’s a lot of flailing, but vigorous and enthusiastic flailing.
 You can’t say water cyborgs don’t try their best.